Canonical tree-decompositions of chordal graphs: Introduction

-It is well-known\footnote{This statement is immediate; e.g. see the first paragraph of the proof presented in \cite[Theorem~3]{GavrilChordalGraphsSTIG}.} that graphs admitting \td s into cliques\footnote{In this paper, we will ask whether a graph admits certain \td s into cliques.
+It is well-known\footnote{This statement is immediate; e.g. see the first paragraph of the proof presented in \cite[Theorem~3]{GavrilChordalGraphsSTIG}.} that graphs admitting \td s into cliques\footnote{In this paper, we investigate whether a graph admits certain \td s into cliques.
 We remark that all these questions can equivalently be formulated in the language of subtree intersection graphs (over trees); see~\cite{localGlobalChordal}.} are chordal.
-Here, we say that a \td\ $(T,\cV)$ of a graph $G$ is \defn{into cliques} if all its bags $V_t$ are cliques in $G$, that is, every~$G[V_t]$ is a complete subgraph of~$G$.
+Recall that a \td\ $(T, (V_t)_{t \in V(T)})$ of a graph $G$ is \defn{into cliques} if all its bags $V_t$ are cliques in $G$, that is, every~$G[V_t]$ is a complete subgraph of~$G$.

 \begin{proposition}[Folklore] Every (possibly infinite) graph that admits a \td\ into cliques is chordal. \end{proposition}

 For finite graphs, it is also well-known that the converse of \cref{prop:subtreeintersec-is-chordal} holds, too (see e.g.\ Gavril \cite[Theorem~2 and~3]{GavrilChordalGraphsSTIG}): the chordal graphs are precisely those graphs admitting \td s into cliques.
 This result was later extended to graphs with no infinite clique, such as locally finite graphs, by Halin \cite[10.2']{halin1964simpliziale} based on his \emph{zweiter Zerlegungssatz} \cite[Satz 5]{halin1989graphentheorie}: